 Compliance Requirements: Projects that require approval for research with human subjects, vertebrate animals, or biohazardous materials must have approval from the appropriate review board or committee (for example, Institutional Review Board, Institutional Animal Care and Use Committee, Institutional Biosafety Committee) before funds are released.
 The title of the IACUC/IRB/IBC protocol must be identical to the Community Engagement project title.
 Applicants' names must be listed on the protocol.
 Compliance approvals must be received and sent to the Community Engagement Committee prior to release of funding.
-For projects that involve human subjects but do not require compliance approval (e.g., oral history), in protection of human subjects, all persons involved in the processes are required to complete Collaborative IRB Training Initiative (CITI) and submit to the Community Engagement Course (all UNO except HPER) which can be accessed through UNO's IRB website.
+For projects that involve human subjects but do not require compliance approval (e.g., oral history), in protection of human subjects, all persons involved in the processes are required to complete Collaborative IRB Training Initiative (CITI) and submit to the Community Engagement Committee a copy of certification of completion of Human Subjects Research Social/Behavioral Course (all UNO except HPER) which can be accessed through UNO's IRB website.

-2023-2024 COMMUNITY ENGAGEMENT GRANT APPLICATION GOLDSTEIN CENTER FOR HUMAN RIGHTS | UNIVERSITY OF NEBRASKA OMAHA
+2024-2025 COMMUNITY ENGAGEMENT GRANT APPLICATION GOLDSTEIN CENTER FOR HUMAN RIGHTS | UNIVERSITY OF NEBRASKA OMAHA